mapgirll/instruqt-style-guide/styling.md

 # Instruqt workshop style guide

+Probably want to look at the raw file for this as styling doesn't display the same as Instruqt here.

 ## Text

 <span style="color:#FF9E16">Orange text for something that should stand out - a focus point.</span>